 Always locate UV sterilizers after mechanical filtration to help slow buildup on the quartz sleeve, thus requiring less maintenance in the long run.

 The specifics of UV sterilizers differ in a number of ways.
-But the most basic difference is their mounting style (either in-line or hang-on) and the manner in which water flows through them.
-Depending on the size and the particular aquarium setup, one mounting style may be more convenient to install than the other.
+But the most basic difference is their installation style (either in-line or hang-on) and the manner in which water flows through them.
+Depending on the size and the particular aquarium setup, one installation style may be more convenient for you than the other.

 Just as their name suggests, in-line models are plumbed directly into the main aquarium filtration system.
 The UV is placed after the mechanical filtration unit and should be the last in-line device before water returns to the aquarium.
 Generally a ball valve and bypass are used to adjust the flow rate through the UV sterilizer.
 Most in-line UV sterilizers are designed for larger aquariums and incorporate higher wattage bulbs encased in a long, cylindrical housing.